 }Code language: CSS (css)

 In this scenario, the font size adjusts when the screen width is 600 pixels or less.
-Thus, a developer can tailor the user experience based on the device’s characteristics.
+Because the screen itself is physically smaller, a mobile variant of a web page often needs a larger typeface.
+Using this technique, a developer can tailor the user experience based on the device’s characteristics.

 <img src="example.jpg" alt="Example Image">Code language: HTML, XML (xml)